Mshoeb1/flow_ai_backend/README.md

 <details>
 <summary>Click to view</summary>
-    -/transactions, This path stores the data provided by the user in the transactions you have to provide all the required fields like user_id, type, category, amount, date, description.
+    - /transactions, This path stores the data provided by the user in the transactions you have to provide all the required fields like user_id, type, category, amount, date, description.
-    -Mehtod POST
+    - Mehtod POST
     - if you failed to mention all the field it will through error like "required all fields".
-    -on successful data updation you will get a response code or json message please find the below image.
+    - on successful data updation you will get a response code or json message please find the below image.
     <div style="text-align:center;margin:10px 0px 0px 45px;width:200px;">
         <img src="https://res.cloudinary.com/dwekbzmuw/image/upload/v1729618980/creating_transaction_ksslvb.png"/>
     </div>